intellij-rust/intellij-rust/doc/Features.md

 ### Formatter

 `Ctrl+Alt+l` reformats the file.
-Formatter is not fully implemented.
-It should correctly add/remove spaces around operators, but it might mess up the indentation.
-We don't support `rustfmt` yet but the support is planned.
-You can use Run Configuration to execute `cargo fmt`.
+We don't support `rustfmt` yet but we plan to.
+At the moment you can use Run Configuration to execute `cargo fmt`.

 ### Run configurations

 Use **Edit Configurations** action to add `Cargo Command` run configuration.
+`Ctrl+Shift+F10` automatically creates a run configuration in the following
+contexts:

-Use `Ctrl+Shift+F10` in the file with `fn main() {}` to execute the corresponding binary target with `cargo run`.
+* In the file with `fn main() {}` to execute the corresponding binary target with `cargo run`.

-Use `Ctrl+Shift+F10` when the caret is over a test function to execute a specific test.
+* Inside the function with a `#[test]` attribute to execute a single test.

+* Inside a module with test functions to run all the tests from the module.

 ## Intentions